sylhare/Type-on-Strap/course_materials/getting_started.md

 2. Download the appropriate installer for your operating system.
 3. Double click the installer icon and follow the set-up instructions, keeping most of the default options.
 If you are Windows, make sure to choose to choose the option **Make Anaconda the default Python** during installation.

-## Installing a Text Editor
+## Installing a Text Editor (optional)

-You will need a text editor for this workshop.
 If you do not have a preferred text editor, we recommend [Visual Studio Code (VS Code)](https://code.visualstudio.com/download).
 Download VSCode at the link and install on your computer.

 ## Downloading Workshop Materials
 1. Download the files needed for these lessons [here](./content/content.zip)